joannakl/cs102/projects/project2_numlist.markdown

 <div class="collapsible-content" markdown=1>
 <div class="content-inner" markdown=1>

 If your program does not compile or if it crashes (almost) every time it is run, you will get a zero on the assignment.
-Make sure that you are submitting functioning and documented code, even if it is not a complete implementation so that you can get partial credit.
+Make sure that you are submitting functioning code, even if it is not a complete implementation so that you can get partial credit.

-If the program does not adhere to the specification, the grade will be low and will depend on how easy it is to figure out what the program is doing and how to work with it.

 The grade will be determined by several factors:

+- 50 points: class correctness: correct behavior of methods of the required class (this will be determined by the autograder), these points will be assigned as follows:
+	- 0 points: code passes fewer than a half of the autograder tests
+	- 25 points: code passes [50-70)% of the autograder tests
+	- 35 points: the code passes [70-80)% of the autograder tests
+	- 40 points: the code passes [80-90)% of the autograder tests
+	- 45 points: the code passes [90-95)% of the autograder tests
+	- 50 points: the code passes 95% or more of the autograder tests
-- 30 points: correct behavior of the program when run as the whole (i.e., we will run the `LongNumbers` class that uses your implementation of the `Number` class)
+- 10 points: correct behavior of the program as a whole (this will be determined by the autograder and some manual evaluation)
-- 30 points: correct behavior of the methods of the `Number` class
-- 25 points: design, implementation and efficiency of the `Number` class (this will be determined by a code review)
+- 20 points: design, implementation and efficiency of the required class and any additional classes (this will be determined by a code review)
-- 15 points: proper documentation, program style and format of submission (this will be determined by a code review)
+- 20 points: code documentation readability and style (thsi will be determined by a code review)

 </div> </div></div>